Updated March 19, 2026

 Adding contact buttons can also help you generate more leads as users won’t have to enter your contact details manually.
 Clicking the “Email” or “Call” button automatically opens another window with prefilled contact information.

-Your ‘link in bio’ is precious real estate because you can’t add clickable links anywhere else in your Instagram profile.
-Thankfully, Instagram now allows you to add up to five links to your bio, which you can change depending on your needs.
+Your link in bio is precious real estate because you can’t add clickable links anywhere else in your Instagram profile.
+Thankfully, Instagram now lets you add up to 5 links to your bio, which you can change as needed.
 You can also use third-party link-in-bio solutions to add more links or create a micro landing page with all your links.

 The link in your bio is the best place to add lead capture forms because it’s easily visible.
 In addition to lead capture forms, you can add other helpful links to encourage page visitors to learn more about your business and build interest in your brand.